Man arrested in Lawrence County after chase, standoff

 Abbott "was successfully removed from the vehicle after less lethal, clear-out gas was deployed," according to Morgan County sheriff's spokesman Mike Swafford.

-The stolen vehicle was spotted while Morgan and Lawrence deputies were following up on drug-related complaints on Old Moulton Road near Trinity, Swafford said.
+The stolen vehicle was spotted about 10:30 p.m. while Morgan and Lawrence deputies were following up on drug-related complaints on Old Moulton Road near Trinity, Swafford said.
 Deputies confirmed the truck had been stolen in Fultondale, he said.

 The Morgan County Sheriff's Office identifies Abbott as a resident of Lexington, Kentucky, but he was a resident of Moulton when charged with numerous other crimes over the last year.